 Pokemon Go was a sensation when it first launched, and for many people it may have been their first brush with the idea that the GPS locator in your phone could be used for gaming.
 But Pokemon Go is not the only location-based augmented reality game out there - Niantic have been operating in this space well before they got the license, and other similar games have cropped up as well that offer differing and deeper experiences.

-Here are several other strategy, puzzle and RPG games that will challenge your mind and the soles of your shoes.
+Here are several other location & gps games that will challenge your mind and the soles of your shoes.

 Upcoming Location/GPS Games